Carolina Lightnin': The Charlotte Gold (1984)

-At the end of the USL's first season, most of the owners were facing the reality that the league's financial austerity measures were still not leading to profitability.
-The indoor season that had been discussed at the league's founding never materialized, and several teams failed to post performance bonds in advance of a 1985 season.
-Meanwhile, the NASL was on the verge of collapse, as only a few of its remaining nine teams were willing to commit to an outdoor season in 1985.
-In February of that year, a last-ditch set of USL/NASL merger negotiations took place in hopes of shoring up the USL teams' finances and keeping enough teams active in the U.S. to have some form of professional outdoor soccer.
-These were called off without an agreement on March 5, and the NASL cancelled its season a few weeks later.
-The Gold's ownership group had been hoping to find a way into the NASL, and when this became impossible, they pulled the plug on the franchise.
+Following the USL's first season, the owners were facing the reality that the league's financial austerity measures had not been sufficient to prevent significant financial losses.
+The winter indoor season that had been announced at the league's founding never materialized, and most of the teams failed to post performance bonds in advance of a 1985 outdoor season.
+Gold ownership hoped to extricate the team from the floundering USL and move up to the first division NASL.
+These hopes evaporated quickly, though, when the NASL, which had been in decline for several years, hit rock bottom in the winter of 1985.
+Only two of the nine teams that had taken the field in 1984 declared that they were willing and able to return for another outdoor season, and following the failure of a last-ditch set of USL/NASL merger negotiations, the NASL cancelled the 1985 season on March 28.
+With their big league dreams dashed, Gold leadership elected to pull the plug on the franchise.
 Four teams would try to stage a 1985 USL season, but they were only able to operate for six weeks before the teams and league were bankrupt and forced to close down, leaving the U.S. temporarily without any outdoor professional league for the first time since 1933.
 Charlotte would have to wait almost a decade for professional soccer to return in the form of the Charlotte Eagles of the USISL, who began play in 1993.